Desperate Hours: Production

 The project began at Paramount with Dino De Laurentiis attached as producer and Lawrence Konner and Mark Rosenthal assigned to write the script.
 The film then moved to TriStar under Jeff Sagansky, with Christopher Cain to direct and Mickey Rourke to star.
 Cain left the project and was replaced by William Friedkin.
 Eventually Friedkin decided to make The Guardian and Rourke asked Michael Cimino to direct.
 Konner and Rosenthal left the project and Cimino wrote his own script.

 Filming took place from October to December 1989.
 Parts of the film were shot in Salt Lake City, Echo Junction, Orem, Zion, and Capitol Reef in Utah.
 The movie marked De Laurentiis' return to production after his 1988 bankruptcy.
 According to some official sources, director Cimino's original two and a half-hour cut of Desperate Hours was mutilated by the film's producers, resulting in a very badly edited film filled with plot holes.
 The only known proof of any deleted scenes are some stills which seemingly show just a few of them.

-In 2005, at the Cinemateca Portuguesa, Cimino described how he had directed Kelly Lynch and Lindsay Crouse in an outdoors confrontation scene that was removed from the final cut of the film at his behest:
+One major scene—approximately eight minutes in length—which is not in the finished film, was shot at Brigham Young University's empty football field in Provo, Utah, and involved an outdoors confrontation between FBI agent Brenda Chandler (played by Lindsay Crouse) and Nancy Breyers (played by Kelly Lynch).
+It was allegedly cut because test audiences "read lesbian overtones" into their relationship.
+John Pym described such a scene in a profile for Cimino for Sight and Sound:

+Desperate Hours is minus one key scene—his other favourite moment in the movie—but on this occasion he is hopeful of having it restored.
+"The French find out right away if there's a scene missing from a movie, they're like detectives, and I think they've already asked for this one to be put back in.
+It was in my opinion the best scene I've ever directed.
+It's a four-minute scene, in one shot; there are no tricks, no cuts, it's pure performance."